Environment

 3 We calculate our Indirect GHG Emissions from Electricity Use (Scope 2) on a location-based methodology using EPA fuel and electricity emissions factors. | |||

 4 We report indirect emissions from the use of sold products (Scope 3) on an equity basis from sources not owned or controlled by Devon.
-To estimate our Scope 3 emissions, we rely upon IPIECA’s 2016 guidance document Estimating Petroleum Industry Value Chain (Scope 3) Greenhouse Gas Emissions.
-Per the IPIECA guidance, we report category 11 “Use of Sold Products” by calculating combustion emissions for our oil, natural gas and marketed natural gas liquids products using emission factors obtained from the EPA and net equity production reported in Devon’s 2021 Annual Report on Form 10-K. | |||
+To estimate our Scope 3 emissions, we rely upon Ipieca's 2016 guidance document Estimating Petroleum Industry Value Chain (Scope 3) Greenhouse Gas Emissions.
+Per the Ipieca guidance, we report category 11 “Use of Sold Products” by calculating combustion emissions for our oil, natural gas and marketed natural gas liquids products using emissions factors obtained from the EPA and net equity production reported in Devon’s 2023 Annual Report on Form 10-K. | |||

-6 Our methane emissions intensity rate calculation includes all natural gas produced at Devon operated facilities and all methane emissions from Devon operated facilities associated with the production of oil and natural gas. | |||
+5 Our methane emissions intensity rate calculation includes all natural gas produced at Devon operated facilities and all methane emissions from Devon operated facilities associated with the production of oil and natural gas. | |||

 Click here to see Devon's calculation methodology for methane emissions intensity | |||

-7 Our flaring intensity rate calculation includes high-pressure flared volumes associated with the production of oil and natural gas. | |||
+6 Our flaring intensity rate calculation includes high-pressure flared volumes associated with the production of oil and natural gas. | |||

-8 Our water usage includes all water sources used in completions activities at facilities operated by Devon in 2021. | |||
+7 Our water usage includes all water sources used in completions activities at facilities operated by Devon in 2023. | |||

-V ERM CVS provided limited assurance in relation to Devon’s Total Scope 1 GHG emissions and Total Scope 2 GHG emissions (location-based method) for the reporting period January 1, 2021 to December 31, 2021.
-For more information see: | |||
+ERM CVS provided limited assurance in relation to Devon’s Total Scope 1 GHG emissions and Total Scope 2 GHG emissions (location-based method) for the reporting period January 1, 2023 to December 31, 2023.
+Additionally, ERM CVS provided limited assurance in relation to Devon’s Total Scope 1 GHG emissions and Total Scope 2 GHG emissions (location-based method) for the previous reporting periods of January 1, 2021 to December 31, 2021 and January 1, 2022 to December 31, 2022. | |||

 Basis of Reporting GHG Emissions | |||

-Independent Assurance Statement |
+Independent Assurance Statement | |||